 After a couple of days of getting my city fix I was ready for some beach time again and I already mentioned that I’d be showing several people around South East Asia this winter, so I was ecstatic to start in Thailand (the next visitor is already waiting for me in Bali), and combine island hopping with temple hopping.

-I finally visited Koh Tao, an island that I’d been wanting to visit for years because everyone who visits this tiny island in the Gulf of Thailand seems to fall hard for it.
-And would be lying if I said I wasn’t tempted to just stay there for a couple of months and enjoy the laid-back island life instead of moving on to Koh Phangan and Chiang Mai.
+I finally visited Koh Tao, an island that I’d been wanting to visit for years because everyone who travels to this tiny island in the Gulf of Thailand seems to fall hard for it.
+And I would be lying if I said I wasn’t tempted to just stay there for a couple of months and enjoy the laid-back island life instead of moving on to Koh Phangan and Chiang Mai.